cobyism/resume/README.md

 So today I started hacking together a HTML resumé for myself, and I thought I might open-source it for others to use too.
 It's a work in progress, but when I've finished it for myself I'll make a point of putting it together with a nicer installer/usage.

+You can check out the current HTML resume here: http://cobychapple.com/resume/

+## Installation & Usage

 At the moment:

 ```sh